 The government introduced a cap on the total amount of benefit that working-age households can get so that, broadly, households on out-of-work benefits will no longer get more in welfare payments than the average weekly wage for working households.

-The benefit cap applied from 15 April 2013 in the 4 phased area local authorities of Bromley, Croydon, Enfield and Haringey.
+The benefit cap applied from 15 April 2013 in the 4 local authorities of Bromley, Croydon, Enfield and Haringey.
 Remaining local authorities applied the cap between 15 July 2013 and the end of September 2013.

 - amount capped (£ per week)